Dem leaders, Women's March founders under fire over Farrakhan connections

 Among those in the line of fire are several members of Congress and Women’s March co-chairwoman Tamika Mallory, who attended the Nation of Islam’s national convention late last month, There, Farrakhan delivered the controversial address and Mallory, who has expressed admiration for him in the past, posted Instagram photos from the Chicago event.

+"They seemingly have a blind spot when it comes to his anti-Semitism,” he added.

+President Obama was recently criticized when a photograph of him with Farrakhan, taken before his 2008 election, surfaced.
+The photographer said he buried the picture on orders from tthe Congressional Black Caucus, which believed it would hurt Obama's election chances.

-Seven members of the Congressional Black Caucus have had ties with Farrakhan, according to The Daily Caller, which said it had reviewed videos and witness accounts.
+Seven members of the Congressional Black Caucus have had ties with Farrakhan, according to The Daily Caller, which said it had reviewed videos and witness accounts to create the tally.

+California Reps.
+Maxine Waters and Barbara Lee, Illinois Rep. Danny Davis, Indiana Rep. Andre Carson, Minnesota Rep. Keith Ellison, New York Rep. Gregory Meeks and Texas Rep. Al Green have all attended meetings with Farrakhan while in Congress, according to photos, videos and witness accounts of the meetings reviewed by the news outlet.

+The report prompted the Republican Jewish Coalition (RJC) to call on all seven House Democrats to resign.

 In an effort to defuse the outrage, Mallory defended herself on social media as being against all types of bigotry.